bpaul71/DeveloperForce/README.md

 The directions below are written assuming you are working out of the "C:\workspace" directory structure for your typical MavensMate development.
 Feel free to use whatever directory structure you desire.

 1. From within MavensMate click the menu option **MavensMate** --> **Settings** --> **User**
-2. Edit the line that has mm_workspace to change "C:\\Workspace" to instead be "C:\\Workspace\\Commercial_SFDC"
+2. Edit the line that has mm_workspace to add in new location.
+An example of how you might want this to look is
+"mm_workspace" : ["C:\\Workspace","C:\\Workspace\\DeveloperForce"]
 3. Save the file.
-4. Create a Commercial_SFDC MavensMate project for the environment you are trying to connect to in the usual manner using the folder "C:\\Workspace\\Commercial_SFDC"
+4. Create a Commercial_SFDC MavensMate project for the sandbox environment you are trying to connect to in the usual manner using the workspace folder "C:\\Workspace\\Commercial_SFDC"
 5. Close out of MavensMate
 6. Rename "C:\Workspace\Commercial_SFDC" to "C:\Workspace\Commercial_SFDC_MM"
 7. Checkout the Commercial_SFDC repo into the "C:\workspace" directory